apache/spark/docs/graphx-programming-guide.md

 > messaging function.
 These constraints allow additional optimization within GraphX.

-The following is the type signature of the [Pregel operator][GraphOps.pregel] as well as a *sketch* of its implementation (note calls to graph.cache have been removed):
+The following is the type signature of the [Pregel operator][GraphOps.pregel] as well as a *sketch* of its implementation (note: to avoid stackOverflowError due to long lineage chains, graph and messages are periodically checkpoint and the checkpoint interval is set by "spark.graphx.pregel.checkpointInterval"):

 {% highlight scala %}
 class GraphOps[VD, ED] {